panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Summary.md

 **8. AOB**

 Andy asked for a dedicated PMC meeting to discuss the Review Meeting, so we start to focus more on it.
 A report should be ready at the beginning of June, with the remote review meeting expected to take place in the 2nd half of June.
+Proposal is to organise a meeting next week to profit from the current situation where everyone is working from home.